smok-serwis/seq-log-parser/README.md

 Then, it refers to the names of the fields to construct a new message.

 # Multiple regexes

+Please note that regex matching will be done in order you specify them.

+All variables detailed beforehand that have the property _Can postfix i_ can be postfixed with a natural number.
+They will relate then only to that regex

 If you input can be matched by multiple regexes, just specify them as environment variables REGEX1, REGEX2, REGEX3 instead of a single REGEX.
 You will then use `REGEX_PROPERTY`_i_ to assign custom properties.